Becoming a designated supervisor

 • have been registered for three years or more

-• have been practising in the sector, or a related sector, of pharmacy in which you wish to supervise
+• have been practising in the sector of pharmacy, or a related sector, that you want to supervise in

-• satisfy the assessment requirements if you are under investigation by us (have no sanctions or conditions on your registration and no current fitness to practise issues that stop you from being a designated supervisor)
+• satisfy the assessment requirements if you’re under investigation by us (have no sanctions or conditions on your registration and no current fitness to practise issues)

-If you have (or have previously had) any conditions or restrictions on your practice, we will assess if these will affect your ability to carry out your role as a designated supervisor, in line with the GPhC designated supervisor suitability policy [PDF 295.57 KB] .
-You may not meet the criteria to become a designated supervisor until the conditions or restrictions are lifted.
+If you have, or have previously had, any conditions or restrictions on your practice, we’ll assess if these affect your ability to carry out your role as a designated supervisor.
+You may not meet the criteria to become a supervisor until the conditions or restrictions are lifted.